Redpanda Serverless now Generally Available

 You're spoiled for choice when looking for practical CDC use cases, like updating reporting dashboards, replicating and migrating a database with minimal downtime, triggering business workflows in real time based on data changes, catching and preventing fraud, and fueling AI/ML models with the freshest data.

 Inspired yet?
-All three connectors mentioned in this blog are currently available in Redpanda Cloud and Self-Managed with an Enterprise license.
+All of the connectors mentioned in this blog are currently available in Redpanda Cloud and Self-Managed with an Enterprise license.
 Redpanda Connect’s ecosystem is growing fast, so get started for free and check out what other cool connectors you can use to make your job easier.